 Moreover, biographers and writers have sought to classify Renaud as ‘un poète moderne qui a su s’imposer dans le panthéon de la chanson française comme un chanteur à la fois sensible et engagé, à l’image d’un Brassens ou d’un Léo Ferré’.
 According to such writers, Renaud is the first authentic ‘chanteur populaire’ that France has really had, and is given the moniker of ‘poète éternel’, like Brassens before him.
 The description of Renaud as poet, sensitive and politically engaged singer, authentic and popular singer, and the new Brassens or Ferré, demonstrates the weight of expectation that is attached to the label chanson, due to the rhetoric outlined above.
 It also illustrates the preoccupation with engagement that exists in the discourse surrounding Renaud.
 In order to classify Renaud as an ACI of the chanson tradition, it must be possible to see him as an authentic poet of the people but also to identify the nature of his engagement through his desire to comment on society, thus emulating the greats of the chanson genre.
 In his volume on Brassens, Michel Beaufils explores the nature of engagement in chanson, in order to contextualise and analyse what he deems to be Brassens’s personal approach to engagement.
 The characteristics of the chanson engagée which emerge from this analysis and are pertinent here are informed by the work of such singers as Guy Béart, Boris Vian, Jean Ferrat and Léo Ferré.
 We learn that the chanson engagée may: comment on current affairs; constitute open attacks on the world of politics; defend the individual; perpetuate nonconformism and anticlericalism; and even engage in non-engagement.
 Not all songs will exhibit all these characteristics, according to Beaufils’ analysis.
 Nevertheless, it is within this tradition that Renaud is placed and these are the characteristics that make it possible to label him engagé.
-Again, however, we must question how Renaud’s perceived engagement squares with his status of commercially successful entertainer and star.
+Again,?
+However, we must question how Renaud’s perceived engagement squares with his status of commercially successful entertainer and star.
 This chapter therefore takes as its focus the nature of engagement within chanson as represented by Renaud.
-It explores on the lyrics and music of his songs, in order to establish the nature of the portrayal of Renaud’s engagé status, and then traces the evolving significance of this label in the increasingly commercialised context of the twenty-first century through a consideration of a range of press articles written by and about Renaud.
+It exploresn the lyrics and music of his songs in order to establish the nature of Renaud’s engagé status, and then traces the evolving significance of this label in the increasingly commercialised context of the twenty-first century through a consideration of a range of press articles written by and about Renaud.
 The chapter thus examines the relationship between engagement and chanson in contemporary France and, by taking into consideration Renaud’s commercial success and star status, offers a redefinition of what it means to be a chanteur engagé in twenty-first century France.

 Renaud and engagement